sesam-io/youtrack-connector/README.md

 The reason we need to collect the "groups" is that it is this id that that the other datatypes in Youtrack refer to.
 "groups" is a readonly datatype, so is has no share-pipe.

+## About projects and hubprojects

+The "projects" and "hubprojects" datatypes are similar to the "usersyoutrack" and "users" datatypes.

+The main youtrack api lets you retrieve and update some of the project properties (ref: https://www.jetbrains.com/help/youtrack/devportal/resource-api-admin-projects.html).

+The "Hub" api lets us get some additional information (for instance which organization a project belongs to (ref: https://www.jetbrains.com/help/youtrack/devportal/HUB-REST-API_Projects.html).

+The "project" from the Youtrack api has two ids:

+  * A "id" field that looks something like this: "1-6".
+  * A "ringId" field that looks something like "f76f0560-7483-47cf-a82f-5dc1f46ed14c" and that refers to the "id" field of the corresponding "Hub" project.

+We don't have a share-pipe for the 'hubproject' datatype, since it seems that we can update all the properties we need via the "project" main api.

 ### Testing APIs with Postman
 Choose the authorization method to be the `Bearer Token` and use your Youtrack api key as for the token.